 To use this system once you've logged on, either use the form to create a new reactant by giving its structure, or look for a reactant of interest in the list of available model species.
 Click the "help on create" link for information on how to specify a reactant by its structure.
 After you create a structure or chose one from the list of model species and you find it in the list of "currently selected reactants", clicking on it will give you a page where you can chose which reactions to generate.
 Clicking on web-linked radical will automatically generate its reactions, and clicking on any web-linked product will generate the menu for its reactions.
 Each page has a "reload main menu" link that you can use to get to the main menu if needed.

 Please notify me at carter@cert.ucr.edu if you encounter problems, errors, or unreasonable mechanism results at this site.
 If you get a traceback, please copy and send it to me, along with enough information so I can duplicate it.
-I will then attempt to correct the errors, or at least have the system give proper error messages if it cannot proceed.
+I will then attempt to correct the errors, or at least have the system give proper error messages if it cannot be corrected.